RRuizFel/Defungi-Imaging/README.md

 - Classification using machine learning models like **Random Forest**, **MLP**, and their PCA-based versions.
 - Evaluation using metrics such as accuracy, precision, recall, F1-score, confusion matrix, and ROC curve.

+## Dataset Description

+The **Defungi** dataset contains images of various species of fungi.
+The images are organized into subdirectories, with each subdirectory representing a different fungal species.
+The dataset supports `.jpg`, `.jpeg`, and `.png` image formats.

 ## Installation Instructions

 1. Clone the repository: